sandy-collab/slotbook-pro1/README.md

 ## 📄 License

-Submitted for Willovate Hackathon.
+Submitted for Horizon.
 By submitting, contributor grants Willovate the right to review, modify, reuse, and integrate the code.